Factbox: Mass shootings in U.S. ignite new calls for gun legislation

 Their opponents cite studies showing that just a small percentage of mass shootings can be tied to mental illness and counter that focusing on it is a diversion from tighter gun control laws.

-For years, gun control advocates have urged the prohibition of automatic assault rifles that fire rapidly and can carry large magazines of ammunition.
-They originally were designed for military use.
+For years, gun control advocates have urged the prohibition of semi-automatic assault rifles that fire rapidly and can carry large magazines of ammunition.
+They were modeled on guns designed for military use.

 But many Republicans and the gun lobby have fought off such attempts as a violation of the U.S. Constitution’s Second Amendment providing the right to bear arms.